-Both coriander and cumin give dishes a lemony, earthy flavor — though coriander is milder in terms of heat.
+Both coriander and cumin give dishes a lemony, earthy flavor, though coriander is milder in flavor.

-To substitute with coriander, add half the amount of coriander to your dish.
-If you need a bit more heat, add a dash of chili powder or cayenne.
+To substitute coriander for cumin, add half the amount of coriander to your dish.
+If you would like to add some heat, use a dash of chili powder or cayenne.

-Coriander and cumin are botanical cousins, making coriander a great substitute.
+Because coriander and cumin are botanical cousins, coriander is a great substitute.
 Both deliver earthy and lemony notes to a dish.
-If you like a bit of heat, add a dash of chili powder or cayenne too, as coriander’s heat is slightly milder.

 If you lay cumin and caraway seeds side by side, you’ll notice they resemble each other in their oblong shape and mustardy-brown color.